 Located in the ancient Chhindwara district, this fort is said to have been built by cutting a large rocky mountain.
 The fort stands at about 650 metres from the ground designed to take advantage of the vantage view.

 There is a gate in the north that leads into the fort which is surrounded by a deep moat all-round.
-According to historians, this fort was considered to be one of the most spectacular as well as safest forts built and is deemed as the pride of the tribal kingdom.
+According to historians, this fort was considered to be one of the most spectacular as well as safest forts ever built and deemed to be the pride of the tribal kingdom.
 There was even an underground passage connecting Devgarh with Nagpur which could have been used by kings and queens to make a safe exit if the fort was attacked.

 The design of the fort bears semblance to the Mughal style of architecture.
 This fort unfortunately is crumbling and only remnants of structures are seen.
 It is quite likely that you will be the only visitor on that day as this fort is fairly unknown outside of Madhya Pradesh.
 There is a Nagarkhana (music gallery), Badal Mahal, Kachari (ruins of the darbar (royal court)) and dilapidated fort walls.

 The royal court of the king used to be in the Kachari.
-Here the king and courtier used to sit on the raised seat for everyone to see and the public would stand in front of it.
-The roof of the seat is adorned with beautiful wooden columns and the bejewelled seat of the king would have been a sight to behold!
-Historical records say that people were granted entry only on the permission of the king and there was a vigilant security cover in place to keep an eagle eye on the commoners.
+Here the king and courtier used to sit on the raised seat and the public would stand in front of them.
+The roof of the seat is adorned with beautiful wooden columns and one can imagine how the royal court might have been with the king seated on his bejewelled seat holding court!
+Historical records say that people were granted entry only on the permission of the king and a vigilant security cover was in place to keep an eagle eye on the commoners.

 There are separate baths for the king and queen within the palace where pure water surfaces on its own.
 There is a lovely fountain still in place in the rectangular bathing quarters.
 The bath or pond meant for the queen is called Motitānka which is full of water even today.
 The water is so clear that one can see the coin sitting in the bottom of the pool.
 What is surprising is that this fort is built at an elevation of 650 metres on a high rocky mountain and yet there is abundant supply of natural water even in the peak summer!